keithlennox/roku-feed/README.md

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?

 ### TO DO

-- Decide where to store images (Brightcove and/or S3)
-- Upload series image files thru AWS S3 console and/or Brightcove cloud
-- Check if series image is missing
+- Replace BC CMS API creds and madke read only
 - Publish feed to Roku and make sure it validates
-- Finalize all console.log + console.error messages
+- Fix duplicate video issue
 - Investigate uncaught errors
-- BC CMS API creds should be replaced and made read only
 - AWS: Use gitlab / serverless framework to manage code
 - AWS: Handle BC creds in yml file.
 These should not be committed to git.
 - AWS: Implement CRON (trigger each feed seperately, can we provide BC account id?)